joshapeterson/My-Portfolio/README.md

 ### Overview

-**Goal of Project**: Develop a machine learning model to accurately detect COVID-19 misinformation on X (formerly Twitter).
+**Abstract**

-The purpose of this project was to create a machine learning model that accurately detects COVID-19 misinformation on social media.
-The final developed deep learning model acheived an accuracy of 95%.
-This model could be deployed on a platform such as Twitter to detect COVID-19 related misinformation posted on the platform.
+Throughout the COVID-19 pandemic, social media platforms were and continue to be a prevalent method for spreading misinformation related to the pandemic.
+The need for misinformation detection models and methods was and is necessary to combat this misinformation spread.
+The purpose of this research is to develop models that are able to detect misinformation on social media platforms.
+In addition to detecting misinformation, we also explore methods for determining the intent of that misinformation so the maliciousness and severity of the detected misinformation can be better understood.
+This natural language processing task will employ both machine learning and deep learning based models and methods as well as exploring the use of zero-shot classification methods to determine intentionality.
+Through this research, high performing models for detecting COVID-19 misinformation were identified to be a random forest model and a transformer based neural network model.
+The random forest model obtained a test accuracy of 94.9% and the transformer based neural network obtained a test accuracy of 95%.
+A recommended method for determining the intent of misinformation is to utilize a zero-shot classification method to assign pre defined intent labels to social media posts.

 ***Model Results***